Program for Assertive Community Treatment (PACT)

 King County is in the process of growing total capacity for PACT participants to 360 spaces.
 Per ACT national standards, each team enrolls up to four to six consumers per month.
-Local services are part of a state-wide PACT network which receives training and fidelity monitoring by the University of Washington Department of Psychiatry and Behavioral Sciences, Evidence-Based Practices for Adults
+Local services are part of a state-wide PACT network which receives training and fidelity monitoring by the SPIRIT Lab at the University of Washington.

 About the Assertive Community Treatment Model (ACT)

-ACT was developed in the early 1970s in Madison, Wisconsin, as a robust outpatient service system to facilitate deinstitutionalization and assist people with severe mental health conditions in moving from long-term state hospitals to community settings.
+ACT was developed in the early 1970s in Madison, Wisconsin, as a robust outpatient service system to facilitate deinstitutionalization and assist people with serious mental health conditions in moving from long-term state hospitals to community settings.

 It has since been replicated and adapted nationally and internationally with a large body of research supporting ACT’s efficacy in reducing hospital and jail recidivism and length of stays, increasing community tenure and perceived quality of life, and diverting individuals at risk of long-term hospitalization.